 The Humanities at Milligan

-Milligan College is a premier Christian liberal arts college, and our Humanities Program is central to who we are as an institution.
+Milligan University is a premier Christian liberal arts university, and our Humanities Program is central to who we are as an institution.
 We value interdisciplinary study, as well as the well-rounded education provided in the humanities core.
 Our master’s degree in humanities emphasizes our institution-wide commitment to the values of liberal arts education and draw on the strengths of our existing faculty.
-An MAH degree underscores our continued commitment to the college’s ethos and identity in the liberal arts.
+An MAH degree underscores our continued commitment to the University’s ethos and identity in the liberal arts.
 Such a degree also acknowledges the inherent value in inquiry, analysis, and critical thinking, as well as the applicability of those skills to many different careers.
 The MAH degree allows us to celebrate and champion the arts and Humanities.

 Read more about Milligan’s unique Humanities Program »